slatedb/slatedb-website/docs/architecture.md

 1. A `put` call is made on the client.
 2. The key/value pair is written to the mutable, in-memory WAL table.
 3. After `flush_ms` milliseconds, the mutable WAL table is frozen and an asynchronous write to object storage is triggered.
-4. When the write succeeds, the immutable WAL table is notified, which notifies all `await`'ing writers.
+4. When the write succeeds, insert the immutable WAL into the mutable memtable and notify `await`'ing clients.
-5. The mutable WAL table is then inserted into the mutable memtable.
-6. When the memtable reaches a `l0_sst_size_bytes`, it is frozen and written as an L0 SSTable in the object store's `compacted` directory.
+5. When the memtable reaches a `l0_sst_size_bytes`, it is frozen and written as an L0 SSTable in the object store's `compacted` directory.

 ## Reads

 SlateDB's read path is as follows:

 1. A `get` call is made on the client.
-2. The key is returned from the mutable memtable if found.
+2. The value is returned from the mutable memtable if found.
-3. The key is returned from the immutable memtable(s) if found.
+3. The value is returned from the immutable memtable(s) if found.
-4. The key is returned from the L0 SSTables if found (searched from newest to oldest using bloom filtering).
+4. The value is returned from the L0 SSTables if found (searched from newest to oldest using bloom filtering).
-5. The key is returned from the sorted runs if found (searched from newest to oldest using bloom filtering).
+5. The value is returned from the sorted runs if found (searched from newest to oldest using bloom filtering).

 :::note